smcaleese/dublin-rent-price-estimator/README.md

 ## Done
 - Daft scraper
+- Set up the new Next.js frontend
+- Build out the initial frontend UI using Shadcn with dummy data

 ## To do
-- Set up the new Next.js and Chakra UI project in the frontend
-- Build out the initial frontend UI with dummy data + commit it
+- Implement a simple backend with dummy data using FastAPI

-- Implement the frontend using V0 and Next.js

-- Create a plan for the Next.js frontend and FastAPI backend
 - Implement the plan